Gem-Bird Puzzle Guide – Stardew Valley

-Where to Find the Gem-Bird Puzzle on Ginger Island
+Where are the Gem Bird Pedestals on Ginger Island

 Go through trees to the right of Leo’s house to find Gem Bird puzzle.